rybla/riib11.github.io/_posts/2021-11-7-overloading-in-haskell.md

 Many probably admit these drawbacks but still find the power of templates to be worth the cost.
 After all, most languages are much less safe than Haskell, and they are still used prolifically.
-So why not allow a very powerful feature, fully under the user's control, that makes Haskell much more slick?
+So, why not allow a very powerful feature (which is completely optional) that makes Haskell much more slick?
 This is a tempting point of view, and maybe I will adopt it one day.
-But for now, I am still naive enough to look for an alternative.
+But for now, I am still naive enough to seek an alternative.s

 Additionally, You might think that it is a little annoying and probably unnecessary to have to provide a the extra `NegateMode` argument.
 And maybe for